IMELLLA/API_Workshop/LabGuide100.md

 - Give it a good name and description.
 Then click **Create**

-- Your new Logical Gateway will be created.
-Click on it
+- Now your new Logical Gateway is creating, click on it after it's done

 - On the left vertical menu, click on **Nodes** and then **Download Gateway Installer**
 ![](images/13.jpg)